One Hundred and Twenty-Sixth Annual Commencement Ceremony

 Today academic attire indicates by style and adornment the highest degree earned, the major field of study and the college or university attended by the wearer.
 Hence, graduates receiving doctoral degrees in medicine in today’s ceremony wear a black robe with green chevrons and a green tassel.

 Similarly, the colors on the hood reflect the degree being conferred and the colors of the institution.
 Hoods for graduates in the osteopathic and podiatric colleges are green and have purple and white trim.
 Doctoral graduates in physical therapy wear hoods of teal velvet with purple and white trim.
-Graduates receiving the master of public health degree wear salmon-colored hoods, graduates receiving master of health care administration degree wear beige hoods, and graduates receiving the master of science degree in physician assistant studies wear green hoods.
-Graduates of our newest degree programs — master of science in anatomy and master of science in biomedical sciences — wear a hood of golden yellow.
+Graduates receiving the master of public health degree wear salmon-colored hoods, graduates receiving the master of health care administration degree wear beige hoods and graduates receiving the master of science degree in physician assistant studies wear green hoods.
+Graduates receiving a master of science in anatomy and master of science in biomedical sciences wear a hood of golden yellow.
+Graduates of the doctor of philosophy in biomedical sciences program wear royal blue hoods and graduates of the doctor of occupational therapy wear indigo blue hoods.
 All are trimmed in the university’s colors of purple and white.

 Medallion